Dartford fire: Houses ablaze in Kent as raging wildfire spreads

 Around three hectares of a cornfield and some scrubland is alight and smoke is blowing over the M25.

-The Brigade’s 999 Control Officers were called to the scene at 11.31 this morning have taken more than 80 calls to the blaze.
+The brigade’s 999 control officers were called to the scene at 11.31 this morning have taken more than 80 calls to the blaze.

+Havering Council have warned people to avoid the area and motorists to take care when driving as smoke is affecting visibility.

+A separate fire has broken out and has spread to a residential area in Wennington, near Upminster.

 It comes as the UK has recorded the hottest day ever as temperatures exceed 40C.